dementive/JominiTranslate/README.md

 # jomini-translate

-Jomini Translate is a cli program that runs a [NLLB-200](https://forum.opennmt.net/t/nllb-200-with-ctranslate2/5090) language translation model with [CTranslate2](https://github.com/OpenNMT/CTranslate2) to translate all the localization files in mods for any paradox game in any language to one of 200 other languages supported by the NLLB-200 model.
-All translation is done offline locally on your computer by the model so you don't need to deal with rate limits or other limitations like you would with most translation services.
+Jomini Translate is a cli program that runs a [NLLB-200](https://github.com/facebookresearch/fairseq/tree/nllb) language translation model with [CTranslate2](https://github.com/OpenNMT/CTranslate2) to translate all the localization files in mods for mods paradox games (EU4, Crusader Kings 3, Victoria 3, Imperator Rome, etc...) to one of 200 other languages supported by the NLLB-200 model.
+All translation is done offline locally on your computer by the model so you don't have rate limits or other limitations like you would with most translation services.

 # Setup